floschu/control/README.md

 }
 ```

-or test with the `control-test` package
+or test with the `control-test` package:

 ``` kotlin
 @Test